Optimal Control for Speed Harmonization of Automated Vehicles: Simulation Framework and Results

-The baseline scenario was designed to emulate the human driver behaviors using the Wiedemann model in VISSIM \citep{Wiedemann1974}.
+The baseline scenario was designed to emulate the human drivers' behavior using the Wiedemann model in VISSIM \cite{Wiedemann1974}.
 The comparison analysis with the baseline represents the net benefit of the control algorithm over the status that would have been resulted without the control algorithm.
-The SPECIALIST is a proactive VSL algorithm that projects traffic conditions in the near future using MPC.
+The SPECIALIST is a proactive VSL algorithm that projects traffic conditions for a short-term horizon using MPC.
 It utilizes shock wave theory to generate control speed and duration, and thus, it does not require complicated computation.
 In addition, it includes only a few parameters with physical interpretations for feasible field implementations.
 In this study, SPECIALIST was modeled using C\# programming and implemented in the VISSIM using its COM interface.
 Since SPECIALIST is based on a mesoscopic model that utilizes the spot-based measurement collected at a fixed location and aggregated for a certain period of time, detector stations were evenly embedded at every $75$ $m$ along the corridor to estimate the local traffic states.
 The traffic state of each detector station was estimated every $60$ $sec$ by using the aggregated estimation of the latest $60$ $sec$ interval, and the activation of VSL was examined every $60$ $sec$ as well.
-Once the control speed and duration were generated, a new measurement was not updated until the current control was finished.
 The vehicles within the control zone were ensured to follow the VSL control speed at 100\% compliance rate without perception-reaction time.
-Such ideal condition was necessary for a fair comparison with the proposed optimal speed control algorithm which assumed 100\% automated vehicle penetration.
+Such ideal condition was necessary for a fair comparison with the proposed control algorithm which assumed 100\% automated vehicle penetration.
 The SPECIALIST algorithm had several parameters that can be selected by the operator.
 For the best performance of the algorithm, the parameters were tuned with several iterations.
 The thresholds of maximum speed and capacity were chosen as $15.6$ $m/s$ and $1,500$ $veh/h$, respectively, which were determined after empirical trials to find the minimum values where traffic congestion was not observed under the VSL implemented at the 100\% automated vehicle market penetration.